sunnyboy00/AutoMPI/README.md

 Nodes provide an easy to use interface to the cluster to the workers.
 Removing the need for a worker to know where a recipent of a message is and how to deliver the message to the destination.
 Distributing workers across Nodes to balance workloads over a spread of devices and minimising data traffic through passing messages to relavant workers only.

+The greater application is essentially defined by the Workers

+Inside the DoWork() method the worker process any messages that it has queued and then the internal workload.
+New data for a worker could delivered to it internally through a message or the worker could retrieve it from an external store.
+When the worker is finished with a data set then it could either be posted back as a message or back to an external store

+In this model there is essentially 2 options for when data is to be picked up to be processed, either on delivery of a message or periodically in the DoWork() method.
+In the case of the ExampleWorkerIPCamera, its 'work' is to retrieve an image from an IP camera.
+This is done within the load of the DoWork() method, but any task could be the workload of the DoWork() method.

 Features implemented
 * Autodiscovery of local Nodes
 * Establish links between Nodes